ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ### Nonlinear systems with iterative linear solvers: Chapter 3

-1. The plan is to make this part of nsol and ptcsol.
+1. The plan was to make this part of nsol and ptcsol.
+However, the logic in Newton-Krylov methods is different enough that I'm makeing nsoli and ptcsoli their own codes.
-2. The GMRES linear solver is 90% done and the documentation is in herer.
+2. The GMRES linear solver is 90% done and the documentation is in here.
-I expect to get Bi-CGSTAB in there too.
+Bi-CGSTAB is coming, but will be after all the nonlinear stuff is done.

 ### Krylov linear solvers.